Privacy Policy for Script Sentinel

 3.2 Technical Logs

-Like most web services, we may process technical request data such as IP address, request metadata, and scan or monitor URLs in application logs for security, abuse prevention, debugging, reliability, and operational monitoring.
+Like most web services, we may process technical request data such as IP address, request metadata, and redacted scan or monitor URLs in application logs for security, abuse prevention, debugging, reliability, and operational monitoring.
+Query strings and fragments are removed from logged scan and monitor targets.

 4. Premium Accounts and Monitoring